African Burial Ground National Monument: Post-Revolutionary War

-By 1780 the African-American community swelled to about 10,000 in New York City, which became the center of free blacks in North America.
+By 1780, the African-American community swelled to around 10,000 in New York City, which became the center of free blacks in North America.
 Among those who escaped to New York were Deborah Squash and her husband Harvey, who fled from George Washington's plantation in Virginia.
 After the end of the war, according to provisions concerning property in the Treaty of Paris, the Americans demanded the return of all former slaves who had escaped to British lines.
 The British steadfastly refused the American request and evacuated 3,000 freedmen with their troops in 1783 for resettlement in Nova Scotia, other British colonies, and England.
 Instead of returning the slaves which had been promised their freedom, the British came to an agreement with the Americans to financially recompensate them for each slave lost.
 Other freedmen scattered from the city to evade slave catchers.

 Aided by individual manumissions after war's end, by 1790 about one-third of the blacks in the city were free.
 The total city population was 33,131, according to the first national census.

-In 1799 the state legislature passed An Act for the Gradual Abolition of Slavery with little opposition.
+In 1799, the state legislature passed An Act for the Gradual Abolition of Slavery with little opposition.
 Similar to Pennsylvania's law, it provided for gradual manumission of slaves.
 Children born to slave mothers after July 4, 1799, were considered legally free, but had to serve as indentured servants to their mother's master, until age 28 for men and 25 for women, before gaining social freedom.
 Until reaching age 21, they were considered the property of the mother's master.
-All slaves already in bondage before July 4, 1799, remained slaves for life, although they were reclassified as "indentured servants".
+All slaves already in bondage before July 4, 1799, remained slaves for life, although they were reclassified as "indentured servants."